RESEARCH STARTER

 The Greek language has an important role in the development of the Western world, including the early dissemination of New Testament teachings by the apostles in Christianity.
 The canon of ancient Greek literature consists of very important works, including the Iliad and Odyssey, as well as the Platonic dialogues and writings of Aristotle.

 The Greek language is considered the oldest recorded living language, dating back to 3000 BCE.
-It is divided into four periods: Proto-Greek, Mycenaean Greek, Ancient Greek, and Koine.
-Though the Greek language has undergone many changes that resulted from interacting with other cultures, a great deal of effort has been made to restore and preserve the purity of the language from ancient times.
+It is divided into several historical periods: Proto-Greek, Ancient Greek (subdivided into Mycenaean, Archaic, and Classical), Hellenistic or Koine, Roman, Byzantine or medieval, and modern Greek.
+Though the Greek language has undergone many changes resulting from interactions with other cultures, a great deal of effort has been made to restore and preserve its purity from ancient times.
 As a result, the language spoken in Greece in modern times is very similar to that of Ancient Greek and Koine Greek, with only a few vernacular (popular language) exceptions.

 Brief History

 The earliest Greek, or Proto-Greek, is unrecorded but deduced to be the earliest ancestor of all Greek derivatives.
 Mycenaean Greek was the language of the Mycenaeans and was recorded on Linear B tablets from 1450 to 1350 BCE.
-There are several dialects of Ancient Greek, ranging from the archaic and classical periods of the ancient Greek civilization.
+There are several dialects of Ancient Greek, ranging from the archaic and classical periods of ancient Greek civilization.
 The main dialects were Doric (northern Greece), Aeolic (Aeolis, Thessaly, and Boeotia), and Ionic (islands of Aegean and Asia Minor).
 Ancient Greek was used in the Roman Empire and gradually disappeared by the Middle Ages, only kept in use by Byzantine cultures (Medieval Greek).
 It was reintroduced throughout Europe after the fall of Constantinople.
 Koine Greek (Hellenistic Greek) was the dialect of Athens and is the parent of the first common Greek dialect.
 The use of the Athenian dialect diffused over the eastern Mediterranean and was used by the armies of Alexander the Great.
-After Alexander the Great conquered Rome, citizens became bilingual in Greek and Latin.
+After Alexander the Great's conquests in the fourth century BCE, citizens across the Eastern Mediterranean became bilingual in Greek and Latin, later influencing Roman culture.

 Christianity was first spread through Koine Greek, as the apostles used this dialect to preach to the Greek-speaking countries.
 The first translation of the Bible was through this form of Greek, from the Septuagint.
 Many of the literary works of the fifth century BCE were written in Ionic dialect, including the writings of physician Hippocrates and Herodotus, the historian.
 The Homeric poems were also written primarily in Ionic Greek.
 The Attic dialect was derived from the Ionic dialect and eventually superseded all other dialects to become the official language.